weixu365/serverless-scriptable-plugin/README.md

 It also supports running node.js scripts in any build stage.

 Features:
-- Run command or nodejs scripts in any build stage (serverless lifecycle)
+- Run any command or nodejs scripts in any stage of serverless lifecycle
-- Add custom commands to serverless, e.g. npx serverless <YOUR-COMMAND> [Example](#custom-command)
+- Add custom commands to serverless, e.g. `npx serverless YOUR-COMMAND` [Example](#custom-command)

 ## Quick Start
 1. Install